-|$103.85 at Amazon|
+|$133.33 at Amazon|

 Compare at 2 sellers

-|$89.79 at Amazon|
+|$114.98 at Amazon|

 |Water Resistance (15%)|

-|Width Options||Regular||Regular||Regular, Wide||Regular, Wide||Regular, Wide|
+|Width Options||Regular||Regular||Regular, Wide||Regular||Regular|

 Our Analysis and Test Results

-Knowing that comfort is critical in a hiking shoe and subjective to fit, we evaluate those qualities that impact everyone, regardless of the shape of your feet.
+Knowing that comfort is critical in a hiking shoe and subjective to fit, we evaluate the qualities that impact everyone, regardless of foot shape.
 We found the X Ultra 4 to be very comfortable right out of the box, requiring no break-in hikes.
 It features soft materials, including a padded collar and heel that provide a nice cushioned feel below the ankle.
-The upper is constructed from a pliable synthetic material strategically reinforced with overlays.
-The toe box is quite roomy, but it doesn't feel sloppy because the rest of the construction supports the foot holistically.
-It is possible that women with very narrow or flat feet may not find them to be adjustable enough to get a good fit, but our testers did not experience any trouble here.
-Remember that the European sizing (Salomon is a French company) doesn't quite match up to standard American sizes, and you may want to size down one-half of a size.
+The upper is constructed from a pliable synthetic material strategically reinforced with protective and supportive overlays.
+And the midfoot is cradled by the Advanced Chassis, which delivers excellent structural support both laterally and through the arch.
+While the toe box is roomier than previous iterations, it still delivers a longer and narrower fit than many other options.

 One thing of note: the rubber is soft and grippy, not the stiffer rubber of alpine-oriented shoes.
 These shoes are up to the task while crossing rocky talus fields, but if this is your primary terrain, you might prefer a more specialized shoe with harder rubber.

-Weighing in at 1.37 pounds per pair for a size 7, these shoes are light, especially considering all the great features and support they offer.
-The X Ultra 4 is by far the most lightweight highest-performing shoe that we tested.
-For fastpacking, this is a highly recommended option.
+Weighing in at 1.7 pounds per pair for a size 10 US, these shoes are reasonably light, especially considering all the great features and support they offer.
+For fastpacking, it is a highly recommended option.

-The Salomon X Ultra 4 is a very agile and lightweight hiking shoe.
-This latest iteration proved to be exceptionally comfortable.
-While this model may not be our first recommendation for hikers who carry a heavy pack, it is highly recommended for all kinds of outdoor excursions and those who like to move light and fast on aggressive hiking missions.
-The X Ultra 4 Gore-Tex price is right in the middle of the pack of the shoes in our test.
-Considering the high-performance nature of this model, we think it is of great value, especially if you are planning fast and light expeditions.
+The X Ultra 4 is agile, supportive, and lightweight but runs both long and narrow.
+In the latest iteration, designers doubled down to balance comfort with integrated support features.
+While this model may not be our first recommendation for hikers who carry a heavy pack, it would be a great choice for all kinds of outdoor excursions, especially when one has to move light and fast over rugged terrain.
+Its price falls right in the middle of the pack among our test collection.
+Considering its high-performance nature, we think that's a great value.

 What Other Hiking Shoes Should You Consider?

-— Laurel Hunter
+— Myrha Colt and Laurel Hunter